|

 In it's day it was a very impressive machine,

-and the talk of the city.
+and the talk of the District.

 Everyone knew about "Mr. Klimax"!